Alaska Historical Library, Juneau, has kindly allowed

-He expressed the desire to be buried in tghe native graveyard back of the
+He expressed the desire to be buried in tghe native graveyard back of

-died at four in the afternoon on the 11th October, one month before his
+died at four in the afternoon on the 11th October, one month before his fifty-eighth

-fifty-eighth birthday.
-Mr. White
+birthday.
+Mr. White made a nice

-made a nice coffin and lined it with silk.
+coffin and lined it with silk.
+He

-He was buried in his vestments.
+was buried in his vestments.
 On

-the following day with every native and white here in our little church the bell
+the following day with every native and white here in our little church the

-was tolled at four o'clock.
-The sky
+bell was tolled at four o'clock.
+The

-and the Yukon was groaning and grinding the slush ice.
+snow and the Yukon was groaning and grinding the slush ice.

 I conducted the burial service.
-My

-tears were beyond control.
-But my
+My tears were beyond control.
+But

-voice kept up, except for intervals when my throat became tight.
+my voice kept up, except for intervals when my throat became tight.

 One English hymn was sung, then one in the native.
-At the proper time I
+At the proper time

-last resting place, and I preceded in my vestments, the entire congregation
+the last resting place, and I preceded in my vestments, the entire congregation

 natives had swept clean a ten-foot trail through the snow from the church across